-To activate the on-screen display
+To activate the on-screen display if the network connection is lost

 - 1. In the OSD section, select Enable.
 By default, Enable is not checked. - 2.
 In the Text text box, enter the text to display in the on-screen display. - 3.
 Click Save.